 Cruise ship passengers headed towards the Bahamas can't wait to get off the ship and head to the nearest beach to get in some snorkeling.
 There are numerous tour operators in Grand Bahama that specialize in snorkeling tours specifically for cruisers that typically hit up such sites as Paradise Cove and Dolphin Cove which is a unique site that allows you to snorkel and interact with dolphins.
 If you're staying on the island for an extended period of time, you may be more interested in the more secluded Peterson Cay.

-If you'd like to experience what's down below you might want to visit.
+If you want to experience what's below the surface you might want to check out.
 Considered to be one of the deepest blue holes in the world, this wonder was created when an ancient cave system collapsed into the ocean.
 Today, it ranges from five to 500 feet deep, making it fun for both snorkelers and divers to experience along with the protective reef near the mouth of the small bay that it lies within.
-This snorkeling site is situated in the Bahamas.
+This snorkeling site is found in the Bahamas.

-Atlantis Lagoons is another snorkeling spot you might enjoy.
+Atlantis Lagoons is another option.
 The lagoons at this popular resort are the man-made site with purposely sunken artifacts and colorful fish brought in to create a snorkeling opportunity for guests.
 It is ideal for those new to the sport as well as young children, but in truth there is not much for an experienced snorkeler to see.

 A third location to consider is.
 Aptly named for its abundance of angelfish, this destination focuses on a reef system that only stretches about 20 feet deep.

-A fourth place to go snorkeling is Walker's Cay National Park.
+A fourth place where you can go snorkeling is Walker's Cay National Park.
 Ranging from five to 40 feet deep, this site is named for the barracuda which can be seen in overwhelming numbers here.
 Of course, there is more to the sire than barracudas, and angelfish, grouper, and jacks can be see darting about the sea tubes, sea fans, and hard corals.
-If you want to check it out, you'll find this site situated in northwestern the Bahamas.
+If you want to experience it for yourself, this site is found within northwestern the Bahamas.

 |2.9 mi.
 West of Central Clarence Town||Long Island|